UEFI-code/EasyANN/README.md

 This is an example of Artificial Neural Network written in C.

-The code is easy to understand, and almost NO anonying depends, so you can run almost anywhere, like Raspberry Pi or Super MCU.
+The code is easy to understand, and almost NO anonying depends, very suitable for Education, and you can run almost anywhere, like Raspberry Pi or Super MCU.

 # How to build